Clitoral Vulvodynia

 • Bulbs: Located beneath the labia, surrounding the vaginal opening.

-Clitoral vulvodynia is a chronic pain condition affecting the vulva, specifically the clitoris.
+Clitoral vulvodynia is a pain condition affecting the vulva, specifically the clitoris.
 Women with this condition experience persistent or recurring pain in the clitoral area without an identifiable cause, leading to discomfort during activities like sexual intercourse, sitting, or even wearing tight clothing.

 Types of Clitoral Vulvodynia